Costway 54 Review

 Ease of Use

 The Costway 54, though having a smaller capacity than its advertised 54 quarts (actually only 51.8 qt), is a pretty large capacity cooler.
-We easily fit 72 standard 12 oz cans inside - the same as the ARB, though less than the 86 cans that fit in the Dometic.
+We easily fit 72 standard 12 oz cans inside.
 The Costway also has a handy LED light inside to help you more easily find what you're hungry for.
 And just in case that celebratory bottle of champagne you're bringing is extra tall, there are circular indents in the floor and lid of this cooler to accommodate just such an item.
 Importantly for off-road driving or boat usage, this unit can also operate at angles of up to 30º.

-Though it claims to have the largest internal capacity of all the coolers we tested, the Costway was beaten in size by both the ARB and Dometic.
-While we appreciate AC and DC cords being included with the unit, we found the AC adapter to be a bit janky and wouldn't always work in conjunction with the DC cord.
+Though it claims to have the largest internal capacity of all the coolers we tested, the Costway was beaten in size by several others we reviewed.
+While we appreciate AC and DC cords being included with the unit, we found the AC adapter to be a bit janky, and it wouldn't always work in conjunction with the DC cord.
 We're also not big fans of the long-opening lid, as this makes it more difficult to open the cooler and retrieve items from the back and requires significantly more headroom to do so.
 To top it off, we had a difficult time stacking cans in the removable basket.
-It has awkwardly spaced wires for regular sized cans and was more frustrating than average to load.
-No, this wasn't our favorite cooler to use, but it also wasn't our least favorite.
+It has awkwardly spaced wires for regular-sized 12-ounce cans and was more frustrating than average to load.
+It isn't our favorite cooler to use, but it also isn't our least favorite.

-As a heavy compressor model, the Costway just can't hold a candle to the light weight of thermoelectric coolers like the 14.2 lb Koolatron or 14.4 lb Knox.
-However, compared to the other three compressor coolers, the Costway is a featherweight.
-Tipping the scales at 34 lb, this unit undercuts the next lightest model, the Dometic by a full 12 lb!
+As a heavy compressor model, the Costway just can't hold a candle to the low weight of thermoelectric coolers.
+However, compared to the other compressor coolers, the Costway is featherweight.
+Tipping the scales at just 34 pounds, this unit undercuts most of the competition by a double-digit margin!
 We find that to be quite impressive.

 This cooler also has some of the longest cords, increasing the required proximity to a power source.
-The DC cord is 7' 9.5" which of the compressor models, only the Whynter can top.
-And when you add the AC adapter and cord to the mix, you get a total length of 14' 7", which is outshone among compressor coolers only by a few inches by the ARB.
-With its long cords and low weight, the Costway is our favorite compressor model to haul around.
+The DC cord is 7 feet and 9.5 inches which is one of the longer options we tested.
+And when you add the AC adapter and cord to the mix, you get a total length of 14 feet and 7 inches.
+With its long cords and low weight, the Costway is one of our favorite compressor models to haul around.

-The Eco-energy feature alone is an incredible value for this icy chest and one that very few other coolers in this review could match.
-We also appreciate the internal light, that is shared by only two other models - the ARB and Dometic.
+The "Eco" mode energy feature alone is an incredible value for this icy chest and one that very few other coolers in this review could match.
+We also appreciate the internal light, which isn't found in every compressor model.

 The shining glory of the Costway is its value.
-Much easier to talk yourself into buying a $370 powered cooler than one well over $1000, without a huge sacrifice in performance.
+Fortunately for everyone's bank balance, this solid cooler is often found on sale well below its list price, further increasing its value.
+You can get this cooler for much cheaper than some of the other top-rated contenders without a huge sacrifice in performance.
 Though you may be taking a bit of a gamble on the durability and longevity of your particular unit, paying a third of what the competition costs always feels good.

-The Costway is a pleasant surprise to us.
+The Costway was a pleasant surprise to us.
 It packs impressive performance into an inexpensive shell.
-It reaches lower minimum temperatures than expected, is amazingly energy efficient and by far the most portable compressor-powered cooler we tested.
-Though it isn't the best insulated, the quietest or the longest-lasting cooler around, the Costway holds its own against some stiff competition and handily takes home our Best Buy Award.
+It reaches lower minimum temperatures than expected, is amazingly energy-efficient, and is one of the most portable compressor-powered coolers we tested.
+Though it isn't the best insulated, the quietest, or the longest-lasting cooler around, the Costway holds its own against some stiff competition and once again takes home our Best Buy Award.